Tell el-Hammam

 Tell el-Hammam (also Tall al-Hammam) is an archaeological site in the Amman Governorate of Jordan, in the eastern part of the lower Jordan Valley 11.7 kilometers east of the Jordan River and not far from its mouth.
 It lies 12.6 kilometers northeast of the Dead Sea.
 The site has substantial remains from the Chalcolithic, Early, Intermediate, and Middle Bronze Age, and from Iron Age II.
 There are different attempts at identifying the site with a biblical city.
 The Hammam Megalithic Field lies nearby.
 Other archaeological sites in the vicinity include Tall Nimrin, Tall Bleibel, Tall Mustah, Tall Iktanu, Tall Tahouna, Tall Barakat, Tall Kafrayn, and Tall Rama.

 The site covers an area of approximately 36 hectares, with a small high mound (Upper Tall) rising about 30 meters above the plain and an extensive lower town (Lower Tall) to the southwest.
 Occupation of the site began in the Late Chalcolithic period (4th Millennium BC) and continued through the Iron Age (1st Millennium BC) into the Hellenistic and Roman periods.
 The site reached its maximum extent during the Middle Bronze Age when significant fortifications were constructed.

 Excavations at Tell el-Hammam have been ongoing since 2005, led by Steven Collins of Trinity Southwest University.
 The site has been the subject of controversy due to claims linking it to the biblical city of Sodom, a hypothesis rejected by mainstream archaeologists.

 History

 The site was occupied beginning in the Late Chalcolithic period (4th Millennium BC) based on pottery finds.
 Architectural remains begin in the Early Bronze Age (3rd Millennium BC) and the site was protected by walls, upper and lower, at that time.
 In the Middle Bronze Age the site reached its maximum extent and fortifications were constructed.
 Occupation continued through the Iron Age (1st Millennium BC) into the Hellenistic and Roman period.

-Many scholars have identified the Late Bronze Age settlement at Tell el-Hammam as Abel-Shittim, mentioned in the Hebrew Bible as one of the Stations of the Exodus.
+The argument that the Late Bronze Age settlement at Tell el-Hammam at Abel-Shittim was one of the Stations of the Exodus has been challenged.
 In classical antiquity, it has been suggested that it formed part of the city of Livias, the main centre or which is thought to have been at Tell er-Rameh, 2.75 km northwest of Tell el-Hammam.